Approximate complex amplitude encoding algorithm and its application to data classification problems: Approximate Complex Amplitude Encoding Algorithm

-The definition of the shadow norm $\|O_{j}\|_{\mathrm{shadow}}$ depends on the ensemble $\mathcal{U}$.
-Two different ensembles can be considered for selecting the random unitaries $U$: \begin{description} \item[(Random Clifford measurements)]\mbox{}\\ $U$ belongs to the $n$-qubit Clifford group. \item[(Random Pauli measurements)]\mbox{}\\ Each $U$ is a tensor product of single-qubit operations. \end{description} For the random Clifford measurements, $\|O \|_{\mathrm{shadow}}^2$ is closely related to the Hilbert-Schmidt norm $\mathrm{Tr}(O^2)$.
+~~ product of single-qubit operations. \\ For the random Clifford measurements, $\|O \|_{\mathrm{shadow}}^2$ is closely related to the Hilbert-Schmidt norm $\mathrm{Tr}(O^2)$.
 As a result, a large collection of (global) observables with bounded Hilbert-Schmidt norm can be predicted efficiently.
-For the random Pauli measurements, on the other hand, the shadow norm scales exponentially in the locality of observable \footnote{For certain cases of the random Pauli measurements, we can use Decision-Diagram based Classical Shadow to have an efficient measurement scheme \cite{hillmich2021decision}.}.
+For the random Pauli measurements, on the other hand, the shadow norm scales exponentially in the locality of the observable; note that, for certain cases of the random Pauli measurements, we can use the decision-diagram-based classical shadow to have an efficient measurement scheme \cite{hillmich2021decision}.

 The above classical shadow technique can be directly applied to the problem of estimating the fidelity $f(\boldsymbol{\theta})$ given in Eq.~\eqref{eq:fidelity}.
 Actually this corresponds to $L=1$, $O=O_1= \rho_{\textrm{target}}$, and $\rho=\rho_{\rm model}(\boldsymbol{\theta})$ in Eq.~(\ref{observable}); then, from Eq.~\eqref{eq:estimator}, we have the estimate of $f(\boldsymbol{\theta})$ as